 But BBFM is only the first step for airlines.
-With BBFM in place, airlines must then jump to the next level: operational excellence (85 percent on time zero arrival, less than three percent daily A0 standard deviation, and an eight to 10 minute scheduled block/gate time reduction).
+With BBFM in place, airlines must then jump to the next level: Operational Excellence (85 percent on time zero arrival, less than three percent daily AO standard deviation and an eight- to 10-minute scheduled block/gate time reduction).

-To reach operational excellence, airlines must move beyond local optimization and independent action for all of their processes, to a fully integrated, real time, system-based solution, where all of the airline's assets, starting with the aircraft, are tactically driven to the most profitable, real time solution.
-The steps necessary to reach operational excellence include:
+To reach Operational Excellence airlines must move beyond local optimization and independent action for all their processes, to a fully integrated, real time, "day of" system-based solution, where all the airline's assets, starting with the aircraft, are tactically driven to the most profitable, real time solution.
+The steps necessary to reach Operational Excellence include:

-- Adopt operational excellence as the airlines' overriding system goal. - Make the aircraft movement stable and predictable and driven to a better business solution with BBFM. - Assign gates three to five hours prior to landing, based on the predictable aircraft landing time. - Manage all other "day of" assets to the highly predictable aircraft gate package.
+- Adopt Operational Excellence as the airline overriding system goal by top management. - Make the aircraft movement stable and predictable and driven to a better business solution with BBFM. - Assign gates three to five hours prior to landing based on the predictable aircraft landing time. - Manage all other "day of" assets to the highly predictable aircraft gate package.